tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 | `50` hours per month of `m4.xlarge` for training for the first **two months**    | `5,000` speech requests per month | Up to `3.2` million seconds of compute time per month | `20,000` Get Requests      |
 | `125` hours per month of `m4.xlarge` for hosting for the first **two months**    |                                   |                                                       | `2,000` Put Requests       |

-Explain to students that the quotas presented in this table are subject to change without previous advice, so double-checking the [AWS Free Tier Documentation](https://aws.amazon.com/free) is vital before start using the free offer from AWS.
+Explain to students that the quotas presented in this table are subject to change without notice, so double-checking the [AWS Free Tier Documentation](https://aws.amazon.com/free) is vital before start using the free offer from AWS.

 Answer any questions before moving on.